 I’ve had the pleasure of learning about many new beef jerky companies using 100% grass fed meats at the conventions I’ve attended over the years.
 It’s delightful to hear that many of them founded their brands for the reason that they also saw only unhealthy jerky in stores.
 This trend only continues to grow.
 And this grass fed jerky is no longer only found at the natural foods stores.
 As I was driving up to the Bay Area last year, I found venison jerky at a convenience store off right off the I-5 going through the Central Valley of California.

 Jerky with real meat and real ingredients can also be considered a traditional food.
 In fact, it’s one of the oldest ways of preparing meat.
 As jerky is dehydrated meat, the concept of dried meat likely goes back to the earliest humans in existence.
-Fresh meat was subject to decay and insect infestation, so people began drying it to help it last longer.
+Fresh meats were subject to decay and insect infestation, so people began drying it to help it last longer.
 There’s evidence that jerky was produced in ancient Egypt.

 The first jerky in the New World can be traced back to the native tribe called the Quechua in ancient Inca Empire.
 They would hang deer, elk, and buffalo meat in the sun to dry or smoke it over fires into a product known as Ch’arki.